MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPODeletedContainer.md

 ## DESCRIPTION

-The `Remove-SPODeletedContainer` cmdlet permanently removes a deleted container from the Recycle Bin.
-A permanently deleted container cannot be recovered.
+The `Remove-SPODeletedContainer` cmdlet permanently removes a deleted Container from the Recycle Bin.
+A permanently deleted Container cannot be recovered.
 You must be a SharePoint Administrator or Global Administrator to run the cmdlet.

-:warning:  **Please Note:**  Permanently deleting containers is generally NOT recommended
+:warning:  **Please Note:**  Permanently deleting Containers is generally NOT recommended

-For permissions and the most current information about Windows PowerShell for SharePoint Online, see the online documentation at [Intro to SharePoint Online Management Shell](https://learn.microsoft.com/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell?view=sharepoint-ps).
+For permissions and the most current information about Windows PowerShell for SharePoint Online, see the online documentation at [Intro to SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell?view=sharepoint-ps).